Subscribe

 Separating permissions by department, industry or other criteria makes it easier to manage access and permissions over time.
 For example, if you have a sales team that works across multiple territories but needs access to different information depending on where they are in the world, create separate user groups for each territory and give them different roles based on where they work.

-In some cases, you may want to test your code on a smaller group of users before pushing it out to all of your users.
+In some cases, you may want to test your code on a smaller group of users before pushing it out to all of them.
 You can also test by deploying different versions of the same feature to different groups of users.
-You should set up your users' permissions so they have access only to the records they need.
+You should set up your users' permissions, so they have access only to the records they need.
 This will help ensure security and compliance with regulations such as HIPAA and PCI DSS.

 Salesforce Deployment Options